Ex-Miss Florida pageant director goes to prison for fraud

 Mary Wickersham, 77, was sentenced last Friday in Miami federal court, according to court records.
 Earlier this year, she pleaded guilty to one count of wire fraud, while six other counts were dropped.
 In addition to prison time, Wickersham, who is also known as Mary Sullivan, must pay $243,000 in restitution.

 Wickersham began serving as the executive director of the Miss Florida Scholarship Program in 2002.
-The program offers educational and financial assistance to young women across the state, and each year the state winner goes on to compete in the Miss America pageant, which Florida has one twice.
+The program offers educational and financial assistance to young women across the state, and each year the state winner goes on to compete in the Miss America pageant, which Florida has won twice.

 According to a criminal complaint, Wickersham formed a Florida corporation named Miss Florida LLC in 2011 and used it to open a bank account in the same name.
 Without the knowledge or consent of the Miss Florida Scholarship Program, prosecutors said Wickersham redirected money to the Miss Florida LLC bank account, which she controlled.